groundhoggwp/groundhogg/README.txt

 Well, that's up to you!
 We'll never say Groundhogg is better than anyone, but it is **different.** And sometimes different is better than better.

 == Changelog ==

+= 2.1.10 (2020-01-09) =
+* ADDED Courses link to welcome screen menu.
+* ADDED CTA to take the quickstart course on the welcome screen.
+* ADDED Setting to enable unrestricted access to contact file uploads.
+* FIXED Minified js file missing from package.

 = 2.1.9.1 (2020-01-09) =
 * FIXED Bug during stats collection causing fatal error.